-The inspection areas are numbered 1-5, but they are equally important.
+The inspection areas are numbered 1-4, but they are equally important.
 Within each inspection area, the report will not always cover the aspects in the order they appear in this handbook.
 Inspectors may choose to sequence the aspects differently in order to reflect their findings.
-For example, in Inspection Area 3 - Teaching and learning experiences, inspectors may write about teaching before the learning experiences and provision if this makes the findings of the team clearer or they may combine elements of teaching and the provision to explain their findings where appropriate.
+For example, in Inspection Area 3- Teaching, training, assessment and learning experiences, inspectors may write about teaching before the learning experiences and provision if this makes the findings of the team clearer or they may combine elements of teaching and training and the provision to explain their findings where appropriate.

-The report on each inspection area will normally be around 500 to 700 words.
+The report on each inspection area will normally be around 700 words.

-There is supplementary guidance on the inspection of various aspects of the work of colleges on our website: www.estyn.gov.wales/inspection/supplementary-guidance.
+There is supplementary guidance on the inspection of various aspects of the work of providers on our website.